mattppal/blog/src/content/blog/art-page.md

 ---
 author: Matt Palmer
-description: ''
+description: ""
-draft: false
+draft: true
 featured: false
-ogImage: ''
+ogImage: ""
 postSlug: art-page
 pubDatetime: 2022-12-12 00:00:00
 tags: []
 title: "\U0001F33A Art Page"
 ---

 For the last few months, I've been sketching in pen & ink in my free time.
 I've found it incredibly cathartic.
 While I have no formal education in art, it's been fun to experiment and improve my drawings.

 I've created a new [art](/art) page where I'll display my new sketches.
 I'm working to get a site stood up where I can create and sell prints.
 My goal is to share my hobby with those who are interested.
 I've found that to be a great motivator for progress.